wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ---
-title: Instrumenting Your App for Tracing
+title: (Archived) Instrumenting Your App for Tracing
 keywords: data, distributed tracing, OpenTelemetry
 tags: [tracing]
 sidebar: doc_sidebar
 permalink: tracing_instrumenting_frameworks.html
 summary: Set up your application to send metrics, histograms, and trace data.
 ---

+{% include important.html content="OpenTracing is deprecated. ([OpenTracing](https://opentracing.io/) and [OpenCensus](https://opencensus.io/) have merged to form [OpenTelemetry](https://opentelemetry.io/).)
+To send trace data to Tanzu observability, use OpenTelemetry."%}

 You instrument your application so that trace data from different parts of the stack are sent to Tanzu Observability by Wavefront.
 Instrumentation enables you to trace a request from end to end across multiple distributed services, guided by key metrics from your application.
 After instrumentation, you can use our [tracing UI](tracing_basics.html#visualize-distributed-tracing-data) to visualize a request as a trace that consists of a hierarchy of spans.
 This visualization helps you pinpoint where the request is spending most of its time and discover problems.